imajus/filo-data-broker/cli/README.md

 # Filo Data Broker CLI

-A command-line interface tool for importing CSV data to Filo Data Broker with privacy-aware column selection.
+A command-line interface tool for importing CSV data to FiloDataBroker registry with privacy-aware column selection, NFT collection creation, and Filecoin network integration for decentralized storage and payments.

 ## Installation